Filming the naming of

 | |||

-James P. Campbell filming at the Canberra naming ceremony Image courtesy of the National Library of Australia
+James P. Campbell filming at the Canberra naming ceremony (Detail from photograph by Frank H. Boland) Image courtesy of the National Library of Australia

 Enlargement kindly provided by Brian Dunne